 I’m pretty excited about a new project we’ll be working on this year.
 We’re going to look at a local historically significant, but still active, cemetery through a variety of disciplinary lenses.
 Hollywood Cemetery is the permanent home of two presidents of the USA (James Monroe and John Tyler) and one president of the CSA as well as a variety of other interesting local people.
 Dr. Ryan Smith from VCU’s history department has already had students doing quite a bit of work with local cemeteries.
 Back Story also recently republished a podcast (Grave Matters) which mentions Hollywood cemetery quite a bit and is all kinds of good.
-Even the Girl Scouts have some great information on Hollywood Cemetery.
+Even the Girl Scouts have some great information on Hollywood Cemetery1.
 So that brings up the question- What can we do that hasn’t been done and how can we make this something really valuable to the community- both locally and at large?

 The Players and Their Lenses

-Looking through the lens of sociology, Dr. Susan Bodnar-Deren will be helping us think through work around mortality, social status etc. by analyzing the data from gravestones.
-Dr. Bernard Means will be bringing an archaeological and 3D imaging background that he has honed in VCU’s Virtual Curation Lab.
+Looking through the lens of sociology, Dr. Susan Bodnar-Deren will be helping us think through work around mortality, social status etc. by analyzing the data from gravestones.2 Dr. Bernard Means will be bringing an archaeological3 and 3D imaging background4 that he has honed in VCU’s Virtual Curation Lab.
 Dr. Ryan Smith will round out our professorial group with his focus on history.
 I will be playing the motley fool who is trying to create workflows, repositories, and visualizations of these data that make sense and are useful.
 In the end we hope to have the potential for at least one, and possibly more, interdisciplinary courses that focus on Hollywood Cemetery.
 Additionally we will create an interactive, informative, and interesting way for a variety of audiences to interact with the information we gather.

 I think that universities should focus more on how they take advantage of where they are geographically and use their courses to create value for students and community members because of their location.
 It is rare for non-educational organizations to have the energy, people, and time to attack a project like this.
 VCU is only minutes from so many historic areas.
 We could do a lot of good.
 Location is part of what makes VCU unique as a university.
 Here is a chance, one of many, to create real value for scholars and community members while driving student learning in valuable and interesting ways.
 Win, win, and win.

 Date of birth

 Date of death

-- Implied/Defined Gender – guess based on the name or defined through statements like “wife of/husband of”
+Implied/Defined Gender – guess based on the name or defined through statements like “wife of/husband of”

 There’s the obvious data associated with grave markers (although even this varies a good bit).